ch-andrei/VTAMIQ/README.md

 <img src='https://github.com/ch-andrei/VTAMIQ/blob/main/figures/vtamiq_diagram_compact.png' width=1200>

-VTAMIQ uses a Vision Transformer (ViT) [1] modified for custom patches extraction to encode each input image as a single latent representation, computes the difference between the encoded representations for the reference and the distorted images, intelligently modulates this difference (DiffNet), and finally,
+VTAMIQ uses a Vision Transformer (ViT) [1] modified for sparse patch extraction to encode each input image as a single latent representation, computes the difference between the encoded representations for the reference and the distorted images, intelligently modulates this difference (DiffNet), and finally,